braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/managing_user_subscriptions.md

 ## Changing email subscriptions {#changing-email-subscriptions}

 In most cases, your users will manage their email subscription through subscription links that are included in the emails they receive.
 You must insert a legally-compliant footer with an unsubscribe link at the bottom of every email you send.
 When users click the unsubscribe URL in your footer, they should be unsubscribed and taken to a landing page that confirms the change to their subscription.

+Note that when a user selects "Unsubscribe from all of the above types of emails" in the email preference center, this updates their global email subscription status to `unsubscribed` and unsubscribes them from all subscription groups.

 ### Creating custom footers {#custom-footer}